 In this post, I have included a mechanical, bodywork, interior, and electrical checklist.
 If you take care of this stuff, your classic car will be reliable and a pleasure to drive, guaranteed.

 Care For A Classic Car

 Caring for a classic car is something anyone can do.
-Lots of the easy stuff also happens to be the most important stuff, like dipping for oil, checking coolant, brake fluid, doing regular inspections, keeping the bodywork protected, interior clean and garaged carefully.
+Lots of the easy stuff also happens to be the most important stuff, like dipping for oil, checking the coolant, brake fluid, doing regular inspections, keeping the bodywork protected, interior clean, and garaged carefully.

-If your a classic car owner, you’ll already know that they can be expensive to repair and maintain, but doing just simple regular maintenance will without doubt save you money and time in the shop.
+If you are a classic car owner, you’ll already know that they can be expensive to repair and maintain, but doing just simple regular maintenance will, without a doubt, save you money and time in the shop.

 Classic cars don’t like sitting idle, it causes all sorts of problems.
 If your classic is roadworthy, then use it, take it for a good drive, once or twice a week.
 I avoid short runs where the engine doesn’t reach operating temperature, short runs cause condensation.